lart-bangor/research-assistant/docs/source/users/exporting-data.rst

 To find your data in order to verify that the data has been backed up correctly, firstly, follow the file path that your ZIP Archive file is located in.

-In order to follow the file path, you must show hidden items in the :guilabel:`“view”` section in your **File Explorer**.
+In order to follow the file path, you must show hidden items in the :guilabel:`view` section in your **File Explorer**.

 .. figure:: figures/exporting-data-hidden-items.png
       :width: 700
       :alt: Screenshot of view section in File Explorer

-      Tick the "hidden items" box in order to display all of your file path
+      Tick the :guilabel:`hidden items` box in order to display all of your file path

 Next, discover your ZIP Archive exported data file via the following path: